Arco di Augusto at the Via Flaminia entrance to the town

 Tempio Malatestiano: Monument to the Ancestors of Sigismondo Malatesta

-Sigismondo Malatesta built a funerary monument to his father at S. Francesco in Fano, but he decided to dedicate to him and to all his other ancestors the first chapel of the new building.
+Sigismondo Malatesta built a funerary monument to his father in S. Francesco in Fano, but he decided to dedicate to him and to all his other ancestors the first chapel of the new building.
 It is actually a monument to himself, as he was portrayed in medallions in the lower part of the monument and in one of the reliefs of the sarcophagus.
 Art historians believe the latter was initially meant to be placed in a niche of the fašade because its not visible side is decorated too.

 Tempio Malatestiano: (left) interior; (centre/right) details of the chapel where Isotta degli Atti is buried

 Many of the reliefs which decorate the building were made by Agostino di Duccio, a Florentine sculptor, scholar of Donatello, from whom he learned the technique known as stiacciato (flattened), a very low relief.
-He employed this technique in many reliefs at Tempio Malatestiano, including those portraying angels playing musical instruments (two of which are used as background image for the Hall of Fame page of this website).
+He employed this technique in many reliefs of Tempio Malatestiano, including those portraying angels playing musical instruments (two of which are used as background image for the Hall of Fame page of this website).
 The image used as background for this page shows another relief by Agostino di Duccio which depicts Cancer, the zodiacal sign of Sigismondo Malatesta.
-You may wish to see other reliefs he made at S. Bernardino in Perugia.
+You may wish to see other reliefs he made in S. Bernardino in Perugia.

 Tempio Malatestiano: (left) detail of Cappella di S. Girolamo; (centre/right) reliefs on the door leading to a separate chapel portraying David (left) and Samson (right)